Cross Cave: Course

 At Calvary (Kalvarija, the best-known symbol of Cross Cave), the cave splits into two branches: the Muds to the north and the Variegated Passage to the northeast.
 The passage through the Muds is more difficult, and so most visitors choose to continue through the Variegated Passage, which requires the use of small boats.
 Cross Cave continues into New Cross Cave (Nova Križna jama).
 In the direction from the entrance to the cave, the Variegated Passage is the left gallery of Cross Cave at the confluence with the Muds at Cavalry.
 The access requires the use of boats.
 Part of the way along the Variegated Passage is a side gallery named the Matjaž Passage (Matjažev rov), and it contains several large columns.
 Continuing along the Variegated Passage, visitors enter the Crystal Mountain (Kristalna gora), the largest room in the cave.
 They can climb a mountainous pile of collapsed rocks to a point well above the stream.

 Archeological site

-Cross cave exhibits one of the largest deposits of cave bear skeletons in this part of Europe.
+Cross Cave exhibits one of the largest deposits of cave bear skeletons in this part of Europe.
 Over two thousand cave bear bones have been found in the cave.
-In addition to the abundance of cave bear bones, ceramic and lyrical remains from the eneolitic period were discovered in the entrance of the cave at the beginning of the first lake.
+In addition to the abundance of cave bear bones, ceramic and lyrical remains from the eneolithic period were discovered at the entrance of the cave at the beginning of the first lake.

+Incident

+On 6 January 2024 at 8:00 a.m., a group of three, together with a guide and a trainee guide, went on a tourist tour of the cave, although it was unsuitable for a visit at that time due to weather conditions.
+However, because they had not returned by the scheduled time of 3:00 p.m., other guides went to look for them.
+Because they were not found, the Cave Rescue Service (JRS) was activated at approximately 5:25 p.m.

+At around 4:00 a.m., the rescuers found the missing persons at a location in a cave called Cross Mountain.
+They were found on a ledge elevated 10 m above the water level that always remains dry, located about 2 km from the entrance to the cave under Cross Mountain.
+All those trapped were safe and in good health.
+They were evacuated on the afternoon of 8 January.